-Planning kitchen lighting?
-One of the easiest ways to add a design feature is with really handsome kitchen lighting.
+One of the easiest ways to start a kitchen makeover is with really handsome kitchen lighting.
 As the kitchen is now a multi-functional, family space, it’s important to layer practical task lighting with decorative ambient lighting.
 Overhead lighting is necessary, but not atmospheric, so add low pendants and wall lights where possible.

 Visit high street stores, lighting specialists, antique fairs and reclamation yards to find your perfect style.
 Remember, pendant lights don’t have to be overly practical, so long as you factor in task lighting elsewhere, so go for something that looks great and makes you smile.
 Either highlight the colour or material elsewhere in the kitchen design, or choose contrasting finishes for a unique look.

 If you need more inspiration head over to our feature on kitchen lighting ideas.